Gluten-Free Crunchy French Bread

 - 2 tablespoons - maple syrup

-- 1 package Active Dry yeast or Quick Rise yeast (we recommend Red Star Brand)
+- 1 package Active Dry yeast or Quick Rise yeast (we recommend Red Star Brand) (1 packet is equivalent to 7 g or 2 ¼ teaspoons)

 - 4 eggs - beaten (about 230g out of the shell)